mrocklin/thesis/overview.md

 This dissertation describes modularity in scientific computing in general and linear algebra in particular.
 It is separated into the following chapters:

-First we discuss past and current efforts in modularity and numerical linear algebra
+First we discuss past and current efforts in modularity and numerical linear algebra in Chapter \ref{sec:background}.

-*   Chapter \ref{sec:background-scientific-software-engineering} discusses modularity in scientific software
-*   Chapter \ref{sec:background-nla} discusses work in numerical linear algebra

 We then separate the problem of automated generation of high-level codes for matrix computations into reusable components.
 In each section we discuss the history, problems, and a software solution to a single subproblem.